jmcorbera/jmcorbera.github.io/index.md

 Exceptions allow an application to transfer control from one part of the code to another.
 When an exception is thrown, the current flow of the code is interrupted and handed back to a parent try catch block.
 C# exception handling is done with the follow keywords:

 <b>try</b> – A try block is used to encapsulate a region of code.
-If any code throws an exception within that try block, the exception will be handled by the corresponding catch.</br>
+If any code throws an exception within that try block, the exception will be handled by the corresponding catch.

 <b>catch</b> – When an exception occurs, the catch block of code is executed.
-This is where you are able to handle the exception, log it, or ignore it.</br>
+This is where you are able to handle the exception, log it, or ignore it.

-<b>finally</b> – The finally block allows you to execute certain code if an exception is thrown or not.</br>
+<b>finally</b> – The finally block allows you to execute certain code if an exception is thrown or not.

 <b>throw</b> – The throw keyword is used to actually create a new exception that is the bubbled up to a try catch finally block.

 ```